CourtneyDegen/datavisualization-fall2021/assignment 4.md

 ### Questions:

-* Which agency issued the most parking violations in September 2021?
+1. Which agency issued the most parking violations in September 2021?

--Answer-
+Answer: Department of Public Works

-* Which type of parking violation was the most common?
+2. Which type of parking violation was the most common?

--Answer-
+Answer:

-* Which day in September saw the most parking violations?
+3. Which day in September saw the most parking violations?

--Answer-
+Answer:

 ### Steps for cleaning and analyzing the data:

+Question 1:

+1. Press Command+a to highlight the entire data set
+2. Go to the "Insert" tab and select "Pivot Table," inserting the pivot table into a new worksheet
+3. Drag the "ISSUING_AGENCY_NAME" into the "Rows" and "Values" boxes
+4. Highlight all the rows containing numbers in the "Count of ISSUING_AGENCY_NAME" column
+5. Go to the "Data" tab and press "Sort"
+6. Find the agency with the greatest number

+Question 2:

+1. Press Command+a to highlight the entire data set
+2. Go to the "Insert" tab and select "Pivot Table," inserting the pivot table into a new worksheet

 ### Sample Headline and Nut Graf: